pagopa/terraform-azurerm-v3/kubernetes_cluster_velero/README.md

 # kubernetes_cluster_velero

-This module installs Velero on the configured aks cluster Note that you must have the proper cluster selected using `kubectl config use-context "<cluster_name>"` or using the utility script `k8setup.sh` usually found in the IaC project's aks-setup folder
+This module installs Velero on the configured aks cluster Note that this module selects the correct cluster to work on using the command `kubectl config use-context "<cluster_name>"`, so you should have that context available in your `.kube` folder.
+This is achievable using the utility script `k8setup.sh` included in the aks-setup folder of your IaC project

 ## How to use it